top of page

 I continue to refer to her in the present tense when I talk about her.
 It's hard to believe that she isn't coming back.
 The range of emotions I experience in just one minute is overwhelming.
 At one moment, I might be calmly cooking, working, or handling daily tasks, and the next, I find myself lost in thought about my grandma.
 I reflect on the last conversation we had.
 When this happens, a flood of emotions fills my mind.
 Thinking about her throughout the day remains constant.

 No matter how much time passes or what you do, the desire for one more chance with that person will never go away.
 Grief and love will always go hand in hand.
 Why; because grief is the price we pay for love.
-Love and how that person made you feel will never go away.
+The love and how that person made you feel will never go away.

 As I move forward, I will reflect on my grandma's impact.
 Her life was filled with good things, and I will forever be grateful to God for placing this wonderful gem in my life.
 The day she left and her birthday cannot be days of sorrow, but a celebration and reflection.